jpdoe/Engeto-python-project-2/README.md

 # Engeto-python-project-2
-Engeto project 2 - Bulls and cows + Tic Tac Toe
+Engeto project 2 - Bulls and cows game and Tic Tac Toe game

 For play use launcher.py or directly run game.